Controlling the Spin-Wave Nonreciprocity of a Crescent-Shaped Nanowire via Curvature and Magnetic Field: Results

-We next vary \( b_1 \) in the range 200--150~nm, in steps of 10~nm and keeping fixed $B_{\mathrm{ext}}$ = 1~T. Fig.~\ref{Fig:geometry_b} (in Appendix \ref{app:b_1}) illustrates the set of geometries considered, and their constructions with overlapping ellipses shaded in different colors representing the different values of the semi-axis \( b_1 \).
-The corresponding FMR spectra and mode profiles are presented in Fig.~\ref{Fig:FMR_semiax_b}.
-As $b_1$ decreases---corresponding to the decreasing of the CS thickness---all modes shift to higher frequencies, demonstrating the sensitivity of the FMR response to this geometric parameter.
-For the LF and HA modes the frequency values increase almost linearly with decreasing $b_1$: for the LF branch [8]--[7] the sequence is 26.47~GHz $\rightarrow$ 28.18~GHz $\rightarrow$ 32.01~GHz, and for the HA branch (v)--(iii) it is 29.13~GHz $\rightarrow$ 31.36~GHz $\rightarrow$ 35.74~GHz; the values of frequency are taken at $b_1=200$, 180 and 160 nm.
-The intensities of the modes LF and HA do not vary significantly with \( b_1 \).
-The HF mode, quantized along the $y$-axis, exhibits a stronger change, with the frequencies following the sequence 34.20~GHz $\rightarrow$ 38.75~GHz $\rightarrow$ 79.88~GHz.
-This sharp increase in frequency with decreasing thickness below 180 nm for the HF mode is due to exchange interactions becoming dominant for modes quantized along the $y$ axis at small CS thicknesses, e.g., at $b_1=160$ nm, $t_\text{CS}=b_1 -b_2 = 15$~nm.
-The intensity of the HF mode is already weak for the starting structure ($b_1 = 200$ nm), and decreases further as $b_1$ decreases.
-This is because this change makes the CS structure more rectangular, leading the HA mode becomes more antisymmetrical.
-Consequently, the mode's susceptibility to microwave excitation becomes negligible, particularly for $b_1 = 150$ nm (frequency 79.88 GHz).
-The evolution of the SW profiles with decreasing semi-axis \( b_1 \) is consistent with the progressive flattening of the CS cross-section, which approaches more symmetric shape at small $b_1$ (see Fig.~\ref{Fig:FMR_semiax_b}).
-This, in turn, reduces the nonreciprocity of all modes (i.e., LF, HA, and HF) with decreasing $b_1$, as evidenced by the decrease of \( \delta f \) in Fig.~\ref{Fig:NRP_modes_diff_b}.
-However, for the HA mode, the change in $\delta f$ with decreasing $b_1$ is not monotonic.
-Moreover, the dependence $\delta f(|k_x|)$ changes from non-monotonous to monotonic, and for the smallest values of $b_1$ considered, i.e., 150~nm (green line in Fig.~\ref{Fig:NRP_modes_diff_b}b), the evolution of $\delta f$ increases with increasing $k_x$, making this dependence similar to that of LF and HF, shown in Fig.~\ref{Fig:NRP_modes_diff_b}a and c.
-The change in the course of the $\delta f(|k_x|)$ function when the CS thickness decreases for the HA mode, particularly the elimination of the sign-change point, can be attributed to the increasing frequency separation between the modes quantized along the $y$ axis.
-This, indicates that the nonmonotonic dependence and sign change of nonreciprocity on $|k_x|$ are due to the hybridisation of the HA mode with thickness-quantized modes.
+The evolution of the SW profiles with decreasing \( b_1 \) is consistent with the progressive flattening of the CS cross-section, which approaches more symmetric shape (see Fig.~\ref{Fig:FMR_semiax_b}).
+In other words, it approaches an inversion-symmetric shape.
+This, in turn, reduces the nonreciprocity of all modes (including LF, HA, and HF modes) with decreasing $b_1$, as evidenced by the decrease of \( \delta f \) in Fig.~\ref{Fig:NRP_modes_diff_b}.
+However, for the HA mode (Fig.~\ref{Fig:NRP_modes_diff_b}(b)), the change in $\delta f$ with decreasing $b_1$ is not monotonic.
+Moreover, the dependence $\delta f(|k_x|)$ changes from non-monotonous to monotonic, to become similar to that of LF and HF (Fig.~\ref{Fig:NRP_modes_diff_b}a and c) for the smallest values of $b_1$ considered, i.e., 150~nm (green line in Fig.~\ref{Fig:NRP_modes_diff_b}b).
+We attribute these untypical changes in the course of the $\delta f(|k_x|)$ function of the HA mode to the decreasing CS thickness and the increasing frequency separation between the modes quantized along the $y$-axis.
+This is particularly due to the elimination of hybridization between the modes within the considered frequency range.
+This, indicates that the nonmonotonic dependence and sign change of nonreciprocity on $|k_x|$ can be due to the hybridisation of the HA mode with thickness-quantized modes.
 We will return to this hypothesis in the discussion section.